isaacbuz/connectShphere/CONTRIBUTING.md

 - Join our Discord community
 - Contact maintainers directly

-Thank you for contributing to ConnectSphere! 🚀
+Thank you for contributing to Starling.ai! 🚀